TEEN COURT OFFICE:

 Humboldt State University Criminology & Justice Studies, Sociology Department

-Sacha was initially interested in joining the Boys & Girls Club of the Redwoods Teen Court program because she loved the idea of giving youth an opportunity to make a difference in their community and empowering them to get positively involved in the justice system.
-Sacha remains loyal because she has seen the impact we make on youth and their families first-hand.
-She sees the motto “Great Futures Start Here!” embodied in our program when offenders come to Teen Court for an offense but wish to continue volunteering after the completion of their sentence because they have found a new positive group of friends or a valuable venue where their input and presence makes a lasting impact in another youth’s life.
+Sacha sees the motto “Great Futures Start Here!” embodied in our program when participants come to Teen Court for an offense but wish to continue volunteering beyond their mandatory assignments because they have found a new positive group of friends or a valuable venue where their input and presence makes a lasting impact in another youth’s life.